biobakery/humann/doc/UserManual.md

 3. Install HUMAnN2

     * ``$ python setup.py install ``
     * If you do not have write permissions to '/usr/lib/', then add the option ``--user`` to the install command.
 This will install the python package into subdirectories of '~/.local'.
+Please note when using the "--user" install option on some platforms, you might need to add '~/.local/bin/' to your $PATH as it might not be included by default.
+You will know if it needs to be added if you see the following message `humann2: command not found` when trying to run HUMAnN2 after installing with the "--user" option.

 ### 3. Test the install ###